 Several measures are suggested to overcome obstacles to full understanding and adoption of safety measures by the clients in the social management plan.
 Examples include using drawings instead of written instructions to improve communication with illiterate customers, coordinating with women of local NGOs who are interested in cooperating with the project to explain safety precautions to women in the households to be connected, and constantly monitoring the performance of emergency response units.
 During all consultation activities conducted, participating NGOs offered to host awareness activities related to the NG project.
-In Sohag, various NGOs were interviewed.
-They expressed their willingness to act actively as awareness centers for the project.
-Consequently, such activities will not necessitate additional cost
+In Sohag, various NGOs interviewed expressed willingness to act as awareness centers for the project at no additional cost